kgni/alz-news/README.md

 ### NextJS

-Learned alot about NextJS, and I've really come to love it!
+Learned a lot about NextJS, and I've come to love it!
 I really like the developer experience, especially when it comes to easy routing and all the features that it provides for production.
 I can only agree, that vercel is not lying when they say: _"Server rendering React applications has never been easier"_.

 ### NextAuth

-In general I learned about the difference between token-based and server-side authentication.
+In general, I learned about the difference between token-based and server-side authentication.
 Implemented token-based auth using the NextAuth library.
-Currently the frontend is only set up for myself to login to the dashboard using credentials.
+Currently, the front end is only set up for me to log in to the dashboard using credentials.
 Both login and signup functionality for users is already ready and will be shipped as soon as the user dashboard is built.

 ### Building a Webscraper

-This was my first time building out webscraping scripts.
-I learned about 2 different libraries- **Cheerio** & **Puppeteer**.
+This was my first time building out web scraping scripts.
+I learned about 2 different libraries - **Cheerio** & **Puppeteer**.

 **Cheerio**, _"parses markup and provides an API for traversing/manipulating the resulting data structure."_